 Find Cheap Auto Insurance Quotes in Texas

-Below, we've ranked the average monthly cost of a minimum-coverage policy for the nine insurers sampled in our research, from cheapest to most expensive.
-We also note how much someone would need to dedicate to car insurance if they earned $2,000 a month after taxes.
+Below, we've ranked the nine insurers sampled in our research from cheapest to most expensive monthly average.
+We also note how much income a driver would dedicate to car insurance if they earned $2,000 a month after taxes.

 |1||Fred Loya Insurance||$45||2%|

-Best Texas car insurance company for low-income drivers
+Best car insurance company for low-income drivers in Texas

-The best option for low-income drivers in Texas may simply be what they can afford.
-But the cheapest companies are not always the best.
-If you're willing to pay a bigger share of your budget for a better service experience with your insurer, you might want to consider an insurer with a strong customer service reputation.
+Low-income drivers in Texas may not have a lot of options when it comes to affordability.
+But the most affordable insurance companies are not always the best.
+If you're willing or able to pay a bigger share of your budget for a better service experience you might want to consider choosing an insurer with a strong customer service reputation.

-For example, Chubb is relatively affordable in Texas: It costs an average of $63 per month, only $18 more than Fred Loya Insurance.
-But measured by the rate of customer complaints, Chubb has a great service reputation; much better than Fred Loya.
+For example, Chubb is relatively affordable in Texas: It costs an average of $63 per month, which is just $18 more than Fred Loya Insurance.
+But based on customer complaints, Chubb has a great service reputation and is a much better choice than Fred Loya.
 In fact, Fred Loya has the highest rate of customer complaints among our sample insurers.

-Low-income drivers who value customer service and can afford to spend more per month on car insurance should balance these trade-offs.
-If you feel it's worth paying an extra $20 per month to get measurably better service, then consider your options.
+Low-income drivers who value customer service and can afford to spend around $20 more per month on car insurance should consider these trade-offs.

 |3||Travelers (Consumers County Mutual)||1.9%||0.34|